lebrunthibault/lebrunthibault.github.io/content/post/backend development/book-review-head-first-design-patterns.md

 - Passing data can be better **pull** than **push** to allow for evolving observers later on.
 And so that changing the enriching the data doesn't change existing observers (in the case of multiple arguments)
 - Order of notifications to observers is not always garanteed.

 # 3. The decorator pattern

-One main advantage is run time modification of behavior of an object.
+One main advantage is **run time modification** of behavior of an object vs static behavior.

 But it also simplifies the businness code by extracting responsibility from either objects or client code.

 one of the flagship patterns of the **open-closed principle** and the **composition (and delegation) over inheritance principle**

+### Open-closed principle
+- Classes should be open for extension, but closed for modification
+- Be careful when choosing the areas of code that need to be extended; applying the Open-Closed Principle EVERYWHERE is wasteful and unnecessary, and can lead to complex, hard-to-understand code
+- The Decorator Pattern attaches additional responsibilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality.

+### What we know about decorators

-- Decorators should have the same supertype as objects they wrap
+- Decorators have the same supertype as the objects they decorate.
+- You can use one or more decorators to wrap an object.
+- Given that the decorator has the same supertype as the object it decorates, we can pass around a decorated object in place of the original (wrapped) object.
-- They can add behavior before or after the wrapped object call
+- **The decorator adds its own behavior before and/or after delegating to the object it decorates to do the rest of the job**.
+- Objects can be decorated at any time, so we can decorate objects dynamically at runtime with as many decorators as we like

+#### Composition but still inheritance

 - The patterns uses inheritance to achieve the type matching, but not to get behavior

+#### Comparison with other patterns

 - The pattern starts getting stronger when used in conjunction with Factory or Builder to centralize the composition.

-- Contrary to the Chain of Responsibility pattern, decorators aren’t allowed to break the flow of the reques
+- Contrary to the Chain of Responsibility pattern, decorators aren’t allowed to break the flow of the request

 - Contrary to the Adapter pattern decorators have the same interface as the objects they decorate.

-- D
-- ecorator ressembles composite but has a single child and adds behavior.
+- Decorator ressembles composite but has a single child and adds behavior.

 - Decorator lets you change the skin of an object, while Strategy lets you change the guts

+#### Potential problems

+- Adds a lot of small classes, can lead to an unclear design
+- **typing problems**: you can usually insert decorators transparently and the client never has to know it’s dealing with a decorator
+- introducing decorators can increase the complexity of the code needed to instantiate the component (then use **Factory** or **Builder**)
-> It’s hard to implement a decorator in such a way that its behavior doesn’t depend on the order in the decorators stack
+- It’s hard to implement a decorator in such a way that its behavior doesn’t depend on the order in the decorators stack